TosbackCgusBridge-Bot/CGUs-versions/Freefilefillableforms/Terms of Service.md

 *   Help &.
 Resources
 *   for Tax Pros

-Like - Click this link to Add this page to your bookmarks Share - Click this link to Share this page through email or social media Print - Click this link to Print this page Free File Fillable Forms is Closed
+Like - Click this link to Add this page to your bookmarks Share - Click this link to Share this page through email or social media Print - Click this link to Print this page Free File Fillable Forms is Coming Soon

-The Free File Fillable Forms is closed.
+Free File Fillable Forms is currently closed.
 Come back on January 20, 2015, to file your 2014 federal tax return.

-When the program opens on January 20, 2015 you can establish a new account to file your 2014 federal tax return.
+When Free File Fillable Forms opens on January 20, 2015, make sure you create a new account to file your 2014 federal tax return.
 You cannot access your prior tax return information (tax years 2013 and earlier).

-The program operates from mid January through October 15 each year.
-After October 15, each year, all Free File Fillable Forms account information is erased from the servers.

-**We cannot help you access your Free File Fillable Forms account after it has been erased.**

 Information regarding prior year tax returns using Free File Fillable Forms:

 *   If you were not able to successfully e-file your return but printed a copy, mail it in.
 *   If you do not have a copy to mail, you will have to prepare another.
-Return to Filing Your Taxes to find other e-file options.
+*   For more information, go to our Online Individuals page.
 *   Need to get up-to-date refund information?
 Go to Where's My Refund
 *   Need a copy of your federal return?
 If the IRS has accepted your return, Get a Transcript
 *   Do you want to pay your balance or make estimated tax payments?
 Access Direct Pay

-The Free File Fillable Forms program welcomes your comments.
-WIFreeFileCS1@irs.gov

-Page Last Reviewed or Updated: 07-Jan-2015
+Page Last Reviewed or Updated: 12-Jan-2015

 *   Resolve an Issue